 Some states have sustainable microloan fund programs for underserved sectors, low-income communities, small businesses, and farmers.
 For example, the Strolling of the Heifer's microloan fund offers loans anywhere from \$1,000 to \$10,000 for terms up to 3 to 5 years.
 Despite the relatively low budget, such programs are a good investment in the future health of the entire serviced region.
-[2]
+Strolling of the Heifers (2009).